keri/prsInteractive/README.md

 # RUN HPC WORKLOW

-## setup environment variables and create and activate conda environment
+## setup environment variables, cleans input files for use in analysis, and creates and activate conda environment

-- create hla, environmental, and covariate data in prsInteractive/results/:

-+ environmental data
+#### output of this step:

+##### Directory prsInteractive/results/ will contain:

-+ hla data
++ participant_environment.csv
-+ covariate data
++ participant_hla.csv
++ covar.csv and covar.txt (.txt for use in plink if needed)
 + pheno.config file

 - create pheno specific directories in results/pheno/